ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 --- abstract

-This document defines a conceptual message wrapper (CMW) format - an encapsulation method applicable to any RATS conceptual message, such as Evidence, Attestation Results, Endorsements, and Reference Values.
+Section 8 of RFC 9334 defines "conceptual messages" as abstract messages exchanged by RATS roles such as Evidence, Attestation Results, Endorsements, and Reference Values.
-It also describes a collection type that aggregates one or more CMWs into a single message.
+This document defines a "conceptual message" wrapper (CMW) format for any RATS conceptual message and describes a collection type that aggregates one or more CMWs into a single message.

 In addition, this document specifies a corresponding CBOR tag, JSON Web Tokens (JWT) and CBOR Web Tokens (CWT) claims, and an X.509 extension.
 These mechanisms enable the embedding of enveloped conceptual messages into CBOR-based protocols, web APIs, and PKIX protocols.